+INTRODUCTION 2

+I. ELIGIBILITY 3

+1. When Can I Become a Participant in the I

+2. What Are the Eligibility Requirements for Our Plan?
+3

+3. What Must I Do to Enroll In the Plan?
+3

+II.
+OPERATION 3

+1. How Does This Plan Operate?
+3

+III.
+CONTRIBUTIONS 4

+1. How Much of My Pay May My Employer Redirect?

+1. How Much of My Pay May My 4

+1. How Much of My Pay May My Employer Redirect?
+2. What Happens to Contributions Made 4

+1. How Much of My Pay May My Employer Redirect?
+2. What Happens to Contributions Made to the Plan?
+3. When Must I Decide Which Accounts 4

-INTRODUCTION 2 I. ELIGIBILITY 3 1.
-When Can I Become a Participant in the Plan?
-2. What Are the Eligibility Requirements for Our Plan? .
-3 3.
-What Must I Do to Enroll In the Plan?
-3 II.
-OPERATION 3 1.
-How Does This Plan Operate?
-3 III.
-CONTRIBUTIONS 4 How Much of My Pay May My Employer Redirect? .
-4 2.
-What Happens to Contributions Made to the Plan?
-4 3.
-When Must I Decide Which Accounts I Want to Use?
-4 4.
-When Is the Election Period for Our Plan? .
-4 5.
-May I Change My Elections During the Plan Year?
-4 6.
-May I Make New Elections in Future Plan Years?
-5
+1. How Much of My Pay May My Employer Redirect?
+2. What Happens to Contributions Made to the Plan?
+3. When Must I Decide Which Accounts I Want to Use?
+4

 IV.
 BENEFITS 6 1.
 What Benefits Are Available? .
 6 Are Costs Incurred by My Domestic Partner Eligible for Reimbursement? .
 7 V. BENEFIT PAYMENTS 7 When Will I Receive Payments for My Expenses? .
 7 What Happens If I Don't Spend All Plan Contributions? .
 8 3.
 Family and Medical Leave Act (FMLA) .
 8 4.
 Uniformed Services Employment and Reemployment Rights Act (USERRA) .
 8 5.
 What Happens If I Terminate Employment? .
 9 6.
-Will My Social Security Benefits Be Affected? .
+Will My Social Security Benefits Be Affected?
 9 VI.
 PREMIUM PAYMENT PLAN 9 VII.
 PARTICIPATION IN THE PLAN WHILE RECEIVING SHORT-TERM DISABILITY (STD) BENEFITS 10

 VIII.
 PLAN ACCOUNTING 10

 1. Periodic Statements

 IX.
 GENERAL INFORMATION ABOUT OUR PLAN 11

-1. General Plan Information
+1. General Plan Information 11

 2. Sponsor Information 11

 3. Plan Administrator Information 11

 4. Service of Legal Process 11

 5. Type of Administration 11

 6. Claims Submission 11

-X. ADDITIONAL PLAN INFORMATION
+X. ADDITIONAL PLAN INFORMATION 12

 1. Claims Process 12

 2. Appeals 12

 XI.
-SUMMARY
+SUMMARY 12

 APPENDIX 13

 Qualifying Medical Care Expenses 13